-I had an idea you’ve probably had at one point in your life.
+I had an idea you have probably had at one point in your life.

 I wanted to organize all my pictures in chronological order.